iLib-js/ilib-mono/README.md

-Multiline comments will preserve line breaks as well as spaces on a new line (only space chars at the beginning of the first line and at the end of the last is trimmed):
+Multiline comments will preserve line breaks as well as spaces on a new line (only space chars at the beginning of the first line and at the end of the last are trimmed):

 ```yaml
 #    Multiline comment